SantiBass/chopping-up-your-soul-is-just-a-regular-expression/Develop/gist-Regex-tutorial.md

 # This is a Regex Tutorial
 Introductory paragraph (replace this with your text)

-### As part of my journey to become a web developer, I have created a tutorial in which I explain the use fo regular expressions aka "Regex".This tutorial will help us understand search patterns inplementing regex.
+### As part of my journey to become a web developer, I have created a tutorial in which I explain the use for regular expressions aka "Regex".This tutorial will help us understand search patterns implementing regex.

 ## Summary
+### Regex or "Regular Expression" is a tool  that help  us to define a search pattern.
+This expression is regularly a sequence of characters that would simplify our global search.
+At first sight, it seem very intimidating string of characters but after break it down to its most basic components, it will become more like a game for kids.
+So let's dive in!

 Briefly summarize the regex you will be describing and what you will explain.
 Include a code snippet of the regex.
 Replace this text with your summary.